IdkwhatImD0ing/EveOnlineTracker/docs/pages/market-seeder.md

 ---

-## Watchlist Tab
+## Watchlist Tab (Personal)

-The Watchlist tab allows you to track specific items and monitor their stock levels and depletion metrics in your alliance structure.
+The Watchlist tab allows you to track specific items that YOU choose and monitor their stock levels and depletion metrics in your alliance structure.
+This is your personal tracking list - add any items you want to monitor.

 The UI matches the Depletion tab but works with your curated list of items instead of all sell orders.

 ### Features